 What was your most popular or best-attended event in the past year?
 Do you have special events every year?

-We are planning on trying some online fundraising this year to keep these scholarships going and we are hoping to plan one big event for the beginning of 2021.
+We are planning on trying some online fundraising this year to keep these scholarships going and we are hoping to plan one big event in the fall of 2021.
 In the meantime, we are brainstorming ideas for offering educational/informational modules online.

 One of our signature events we hold each year is an Equal Pay Day “Unhappy Hour” to raise awareness of pay equity and wage discrimination.
-This year it was held virtually on March 31.
+This year it was held in person on March 24, 2021.
 This is the date a woman has to work into the new year to make the same pay a man made in the previous year.

 How does your organization participate in community-wide events?